stefan-kolb/paas-profiles/README.md

 #### Native

-Native services or core services are provided and hosted by the PaaS vendor as integral part of the offering.
-Most often this will be performance critical core services like datastores.
+Native services or core services are *provided and hosted by the PaaS vendor* as integral part of the offering.
+Most often this will be performance critical core services like data stores.

 #### Add-on

-Add-on services are provided by external vendors and may or may not be hosted in the same infrastructure as the PaaS.
+Add-on services are *provided by external vendors* and may or may not be hosted in the same infrastructure as the PaaS.
 However, we only categorize services as add-ons if they can be provisioned directly from the PaaS and will be billed as additional part of the platform fee.

 #### Type